fourstix/Elfos-SPI-Displays/README.md

   * pixels.asm - Demo program to draw a simple pattern with pixels on the display screen.
   * reversed.asm - Demo program to draw lines in a reversed pattern (black on white) on the display screen.
   * snowflakes.asm - Demo program to draw falling snowflake bitmaps on the display screen.
+  * charset.asm - Demo program to draw the printable ASCII character set on the display screen.
+  * helloworld.asm - Demo program to draw the classic greeting on the display screen.
+  * textbg.asm - Demo program to draw text with transparent and opaque background options on the display screen.
-  * buildgfx.bat - Windows batch file to assemble and link the gfx_lib graphics library and demo programs.
+  * build.bat - Windows batch file to assemble and link the sh1106 programs.
 Replace [Your_Path] with the correct path information for your system.
+  * clean.bat - Windows batch file to delete assembled binaries and their associated files.

-* **/src/gfx_lib/include/**  -- Include files for the graphics display programs. *TODO: merge these include files with the sh1106 include files*
+* **/src/include/**  -- Include files for the SH1106 display programs and the libraries.
   * sysconfig.inc - System configuration definitions for sh1106 programs.
   * sh1106.inc - SH1106 display value constants.
   * sh1106_lib.inc - External definitions for routines in the sh1106_lib.
+  * gfx_lib.inc - External definitions for the Graphics Library
   * ops.inc - Opcode definitions for Asm/02.
-  * macros.inc - More opcode definitions for Asm/02. *TODO: merge into ops.inc*
   * bios.inc - Bios definitions from Elf/OS
   * kernel.inc - Kernel definitions from Elf/OS
+* **/src/sh1106/**  -- Source files for the SH1106 display library.
+* build.bat - Windows batch file to assemble and create the sh1106_oled graphics library.
+Replace [Your_Path] with the correct path information for your system.
+* clean.bat - Windows batch file to delete the sh1106_oled library and its associated files.
-  * gfx_lib.inc - External definitions for the Graphics Library
+* **/src/gfx/**  -- Source files for the graphics library.
+  * build.bat - Windows batch file to assemble and create the gfx_oled graphics library.
+Replace [Your_Path] with the correct path information for your system.
+  * clean.bat - Windows batch file to delete the gfx_oled library and its associated files.
-* **/bin/sh1106/**  -- Binary files for SH1106 display programs.
+* **/bin/**  -- Binary files for SH1106 display programs.
-* **/bin/gfx_lib/**  -- Binary files for graphics library demo programs.
+* **/lbr/**  -- Elf/OS library file with SH1106 OLED display programs.
+  * sh1106_oled.lbr - Elf/OS library file for display programs.
+Extract these files with the Elf/OS command *lbr e sh1106_oled*
 * **/docs/**  -- Documentation for various displays
 * **/docs/sh1106/**  - Documentation files for the SH1106 display.
   * 1.3inch-SH1106-OLED.pdf - 1.3" SH1106 OLED Users Guide.